TS ORM SDK

 });

-// Use expenses in your component
+// Now you can use expenses in your component

 Working with Data